 What attracts us to the saints, compelling us to venerate them?

 We venerate them because some of them desire to become our intimate friends.
-Patron saints are not just the God-commissioned benefactors assigned to our unite category of need, but men and women of risen flesh and blood who wish to befriend us.
+Patron saints are not just the God-commissioned benefactors assigned to our united category of need, but men and women of flesh and blood who wish to befriend us.
 I can personally attest to this with vehemence.

 All that said, Eamon Duffy, in his book Faith of Our Fathers, argues a really assaulting point.
 He says that saints in the premodern world were mostly venerated not because they were good examples but because they were “wholly other” wild prodigies and awe-inspiring miracle workers.